*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 The stem might be attached to the side of the cap or under it, in an off-center position.
 The stem is also short, solid, thick, and white, but it will develop black fuzz as it gets older.
 The pore surface has a white, cream color, and it gets yellowish as it ages.
 It also runs down the stem and it can’t be separated easily from the cap.

-The Dryad’s Saddle offers the same nutritious benefits that almost any other wild mushroom has to offer.
+Dryad’s Saddle mushrooms offer the same nutritious benefits that almost any other wild mushroom has to offer.
 They make a great addition to your diet because they are a good source of protein, as well as vitamins B, C, and D, and essential minerals such as potassium, iron, copper, phosphorus, and selenium.
 They’re also low-fat, low-sodium and low-cholesterol, making them super healthy.

 Dryad’s Saddle is also high in antioxidants, which is why it can help your body fight free radicals and help prevent cancer and tumors.
-Antioxidants are also known to give your immune system a boost.
-This mushroom is also rich in dietary fiber, which promotes a healthy digestive system and it makes you feel full for longer so you can reduce your calorie consumption.
+Antioxidants can also boost your immune system a boost.
+This mushroom is also rich in dietary fiber, which promotes a healthy digestive system, and it makes you feel full for longer so you can reduce your calorie consumption.
 They can also contribute to your overall cardiovascular health and help manage your blood sugar levels.

 How To Cook Dryad’s Saddle Mushrooms